MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 /**
  * \brief           Check for new data received with DMA
- * \note            This function must be called from DMA HT/TC and USART IDLE events */ void usart_rx_check(void) {
+ * \note            This function must be called from DMA HT/TC and USART IDLE events
+ * \note            Full source code is available in examples */ void usart_rx_check(void) {